Are LLMs Ready for Neural-integrated Mechanistic Modeling? A Benchmark and Agentic Framework: NIMM (Materials Science) Setup

 The considered task is to predict the temperature-dependent yield strength of single-phase Face-Centered Cubic (FCC) / Body-Centered Cubic (BCC) high-entropy alloys (HEAs) by integrating a neural network with a physics-based mechanistic model~\cite{yin2019first, maresca2020mechanistic}.
 Similar to the setup in NIMM, the neural network component is used to predict key mechanistic parameters from alloy composition data $D$.
 Then these predicted parameters are used to propagate through a mechanistic model, yielding the final yield strength prediction.

-For FCC alloys, the dataset $D$ contains 29 HEAs and room temperature yield strength, where each input feature characterizes composition-based descriptors derived from elemental properties~\cite{ward2016general, liu2022integrating} (e.g., valence electrons, atomic volume).
-For BCC alloys, the dataset $D$ contains 130 HEAs with temperature-dependent yield strength data, where each input feature also characterizes composition-based descriptors derived from elemental properties~\cite{borg2020expanded} (e.g., valence electrons, atomic volume).
+The Materials subset follows the setup of~\cite{liu2022integrating}, where the task is to train a neural-integrated mechanistic model $f(\cdot) = f^{mech}(f^{NN}_{\beta}(\cdot))$ that predicts alloy yield strength $\hat{y}_i$ for the given descriptor features $x_i$ of the alloy $i$.
+The descriptors include features such as valence electron concentration and atomic volume.
+Following the neural-integrated mechanistic modeling framework, the prediction $\hat{y}_i$ is given by:

+where $f^{NN}_{\beta}$ is parameterized by $\beta$, and $f^{mech}$ is a physics-inspired mechanistic model that computes the alloy yield strength.